tallinnrunningtours/tallinnrunningtours.github.io/src/pages/index.md

     </div>
     </details>

-- If you're unsure about anything mentioned above, send us a message with your questions and we will get back to you as soon as possible.
+- If you're unsure about anything mentioned above, take a look at our [FAQ page](/faq)
 - If we are unable to accommodate you, feel free to join one of the local running clubs, e.g. [Mikkeller Running Club Tallinn](https://www.facebook.com/mrc.tallinn/), they run every Tuesday from [BrewDog](https://maps.app.goo.gl/8fXQMqgmR4BzzTs57) at 18:00

 <br /><center>